Weatherization Assistance Program (WAP)

 Distribution of Funds:

 States will receive Recovery Funds, as a separate allotment, under the same formula used for funds allocated under regular annual appropriations.
-Fifty States, the District of Columbia, the Commonwealth of Puerto Rico, and Federal and State-recognized Indian Tribes and Tribal organizations will receive $5 billion million in Recovery Funds.
+Fifty States, the District of Columbia, the Commonwealth of Puerto Rico, and Federal and State-recognized Indian Tribes and Tribal organizations will receive $5 billion in Recovery Funds.

 The State of Idaho was allocated $30,341,909 in Recovery Act funding.
 The network of Direct Service Providers throughout the state decided to expend the funding by March 31, 2011.